tgrall/tgrall-old.github.io/source/_posts/2020-01-02-how-to-use-ssl-slash-tls-with-redis-enterprise.markdown

 #### 1- Get the Certificate from Redis Cluster

-You have access to the Redis Enterprise Cluster, you go to one of the to retrieve the certificate (that is a self generated one by default).
+You have access to the Redis Enterprise Cluster, you go to one of the nodes to retrieve the certificate (that is a self-generated one by default).

 The cluster certificate is located at: `/etc/opt/redislabs/proxy_cert.pem`.